 Menara KL Tower

 Overlooking the Bukit Nanas Forest Reserve, Menara KL Tower is one of the city’s most recognizable landmarks.
-At a height of a whopping 421 metres, the tower stands as one of the tallest man-made structures on the globe.
-KL Tower may be outshone by the glitzier Petronas Towers, but it still remains a spectacular architectural landmark.
+With a whopping height of 421 metres, the tower stands as one of the tallest man-made structures on the globe.

 The tower offers spectacular panoramic views of the city from its observation deck.
 Since the viewing deck is around 100 metres higher than that of the Petronas Tower, you’re sure to get the best view of Kuala Lumpur from KL Tower.
+The view is particularly splendid at sunset when you get to see the sparkling city center in all its glory.

 Menara KL also has a revolving restaurant, Atmosphere 360.
 The restaurant offers fine dining and a pleasing ambiance.
 It charms with curving walls, immaculate table arrangements, and starry, sky-high views.
 Atmosphere 360 is the ideal place for travel date nights.